ibm-cloud-docs/EventStreams/managing_access.md

 ### Consumer actions
 {: #consumer_actions}

-The following table describes the role and resource requirements that are needed by a user or application that consumes messages from {{site.data.keyword.messagehub}}.In addition to the policies required for this resource type, Access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.
+The following table describes the role and resource requirements that are needed by a user or application that consumes messages from {{site.data.keyword.messagehub}}.In addition to the policies required for this resource type, access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.

 | Consumer actions | Topic | Group | Txnid |
 | --- | --- | --- | --- |